kevinctofel/SecondBrain/index.md

+### 🧠 My second brain

 ## Who am I?

-I'm a 55 year old student of life and software engineering.
+I'm Kevin C. Tofel, a 55 year old student of life and software engineering.
 I've previously worked at Gigaom, ZDNet, and Google.
 I've also sold two startup technology blogs.

 ## What is this?